avaneev/a5hash/README.md

 and typically several - even without the addition of the `val01` and `val10` constants to the state variables.

-However, this does not touch on the statistics of internal state variables.
+### State Uniformity

+However, the above written does not touch on the statistics of internal state variables.
 It should be noted that they cannot be used directly as high-quality uniformly random values.
 But in the context of the "blinding multiplication" claim below, the following code is sufficient evidence of the absence of bias in the hash function's state:

 ```c
 #include <stdio.h>